named-data/NFD/.jenkins.d/README.md

 - `CACHE_DIR`: the variable defines a path to folder containing cached files from previous builds, e.g., a compiled version of ndn-cxx library.
 If not set, `/tmp` is used.

+- `WAF_JOBS`: number of parallel build jobs used by waf, defaults to 1.